Patient Rights & Responsibilities

 - You have the right to get information about the pain you may experience and ways to prevent or reduce your pain.
 You also have the right to prompt response when you tell us about pain you are having.

-- You have the right to have interpreting services, when possible, provided at no charge if you do not speak English.
+- You have the right to have interpreting services, provided at no charge if you do not speak English.

-- You have the right to have a sign-language interpreter or other devices to assist you and ensure effective communication provided at no charge if you are deaf or hard-of-hearing and if providing the services would not place an undue burden on the hospital.
+- You have the right to have a sign language interpreter or other devices to assist you and ensure effective communication provided at no charge if you are deaf or hard-of-hearing.

 - You have the right to full information and counseling on the availability of known financial resources for your healthcare.